Can You Get a DUI on Private Property or in Your Driveway

 Defending Against DUI/OUI Charges

-If you are facing DUI/OUI charges, it’s crucial to mount a strong defense.
-The penalties for a DUI/OUI conviction in Massachusetts can be severe, including fines, jail time, and a driver’s license suspension.
+If you are accused of a drunk driving offense on private property, it’s important to have a defense strategy.
+The penalties for a conviction in the Commonwealth can be severe, including fines, jail time, and a driver’s license suspension.
 Additionally, the social stigma and future repercussions of a conviction can be significant.

 Here are a few defense strategies to consider: